 INTRODUCTION

 Plant tissue culture, commonly referred to as micropropagation, is a vital technique for large-scale propagation of plants through the in vitro culture of plant cells or tissues under controlled, sterile conditions (George et al., 2008).
+Micropropagation is utilized for the rapid multiplication of novel plants, including those developed through genetic modification or conventional breeding techniques (Ramachandran et al., 2020; Ramasubbu et al., 2016; Gurusamy et al., 2024).
 This method creates a suitable microenvironment for plant development and has diverse applications in agriculture, horticulture, and plant biotechnology (Thorpe, 2007).
 It not only facilitates commercial-scale multiplication of plants but also serves as a fundamental tool for research in plant cell biology, genetics, and biochemistry (Reed, 2008).
 Tissue culture techniques encompass the culture of cells, anthers, ovules, embryos, protoplast isolation and fusion, cell selection, and meristem and bud culture (Rout et al., 2006).
-In particular, in vitro propagation has gained popularity as an alternative to conventional methods, especially in the floriculture and horticulture industries (Debnath et al., 2006).
-Its advantages include a high multiplication rate within a relatively short time, year-round production, and the generation of genetically uniform, healthy, and pathogen-free plants (Bhojwani&Razdan, 1996).

-The Ganganagri Gulab, a traditional or desi rose variety identified for cultivation in Rajasthan, has attracted attention due to its distinct fragrance, preserved in value-added products such as rose oil and rose water (Sharma et al..., 2014).
+In particular, in vitro propagation has emerged as a preferred alternative to traditional methods in the floriculture and horticulture industries (Debnath et al., 2006).
+This technique offers several advantages, including rapid multiplication rates, year-round production, and the production of genetically uniform, disease-free plants (Bhojwani & Razdan, 1996).
+Consequently, tissue culture has become a highly effective approach for the large-scale propagation of ornamental plants (Manikandan et al., 2017; Raju et al., 2015).The Ganganagri Gulab, a traditional or desi rose variety identified for cultivation in Rajasthan, has attracted attention due to its distinct fragrance, preserved in value-added products such as rose oil and rose water (Sharma et al., 2014).
 This rose grows up to 2–3 meters tall and possesses numerous hard and sharp prickles, providing natural defense against herbivores.
 Its well-developed vascular cambium aids in water conservation by reducing evapotranspiration losses from aerial parts (Singh & Dwivedi, 2017).
-The plant thrives in arid and semi-arid climates, particularly in the Sri Ganganagar region of Rajasthan, where it is traditionally cultivated (Kumar et al., 2013).Callus formation is a critical step in tissue culture protocols, serving as a precursor for plant regeneration and genetic transformation (Ikeuchiet al., 2013).
-The induction of callus is largely influenced by the balance between auxins and cytokinins, with specific combinations essential for optimal growth.
-Among the most commonly used growth regulators, indole-3-acetic acid (IAA), an auxin, and 6-benzylaminopurine (BAP), a cytokinin, have been extensively studied for their roles in promoting cell division and callus initiation (Skoog & Miller, 1957; Pierik, 1997).
+The plant thrives in arid and semi-arid climates, particularly in the Sri Ganganagar region of Rajasthan, where it is traditionally cultivated (Kumar et al., 2013).
+A crucial stage in tissue culture procedures, callus development acts as a prelude to plant regeneration and genetic alteration (Ikeuchi et al., 2013).
+Auxin and cytokinin balance plays a major role in callus induction, with particular combinations being necessary for the best growth.
+Two of the most widely utilized growth regulators, 6-benzylaminopurine (BAP), a cytokinin, and indole-3-acetic acid (IAA), an auxin, have been thoroughly investigated for their functions in encouraging cell division and callus initiation (Skoog & Miller, 1957; Pierik, 1997).
 In rose tissue culture, equal concentrations of IAA and BAP have been shown to promote substantial callus development from nodal segments (Kumar & Reddy, 2015).

 Furthermore, the addition of secondary metabolites to the culture medium has been reported to enhance callus induction, possibly by stimulating cellular activity and metabolic responses (Ramachandran et al., 2010).
 This study aims to investigate the application of BAP and IAA in callus induction in the Ganganagri Gulab rose variety, with a focus on identifying optimal hormone concentrations and evaluating the effect of metabolic enhancers on callus formation.

-MATERIALANDMETHODS
+MATERIALS AND METHODS